That’s a big claim, I know. Lend me your ear for a minute and I’ll tell you why it’s more than justified.

 - Discipline beats motivation.
 As humans, it’s natural for us to have dips in motivation throughout the day, week, or month.
 Tools like our predictive dialer and other sales productivity features we’ve built are designed to step in when motivation inevitably fails.
 They keep reps disciplined and on-task with your sales process and achieving the activity goals you’ve defined as success metrics for your organization.

 - Making sales more engaging.
 The way most teams run their sales calling process today, it isn’t very stimulating, interesting or engaging.
 There are major mindset drawbacks.
-And without the right tools (like predictive dialer) upwards of 70-80% of your reps time is being wasted clicking between applications, listening to rings, dial tones, and generally just waiting around to have the chance to sell to someone.
+And without the right tools (like a predictive dialer) upwards of 70-80% of your reps time is being wasted clicking between applications, listening to rings, dial tones, and generally just waiting around to have the chance to sell to someone.
 This results in lower energy levels and your reps not staying warmed up for consecutive calls or pitches in a row.

 Sales productivity tools like predictive dialer help us fight these self-limiting behaviors, natural tendencies and reinforce the right activities that translate into more sales success.